davidpurnell/SpaceId/README.md

 # macOS space indicator

-This fork primarily exists because I wanted spaces between each monitor group but I've also changed the shape of the icons to reflect the reality that our screens all have wide aspect ratios.
+This fork exists because I wanted spaces between each monitor group but I've also changed the shape of the icons to reflect the reality that of modern wide aspect ratio screens.

 ![](https://raw.githubusercontent.com/davidpurnell/SpaceId/master/images/a.png)
 ![](https://raw.githubusercontent.com/davidpurnell/SpaceId/master/images/b.png)